secoda/gitbook/integrations/productivity-tools/git-integration.md

 ---
-description: This page walks through the Secoda and Git integration that Secoda supports
+description: An overview of the Git integration with Secoda
 ---

 # Git